IV: Consistent Advising Standards

 d.
 CAPE Advisor

 In addition to serving as advisors for first-year students, CAPE advisors play a critical role in helping student get acclimated to campus and connect to campus resources.
-They serve as primary advisor for their assigned students through the spring semester of 1st year or until the student declares a major.
+They serve as primary advisors for their assigned students through the spring semester of 1st year or until the student declares a major.
 After a student’s second semester, their CAPE advisor continues to serve as a liaison for CAPE communication, CAPE programming, broader academic goals and career development.

 CAPE advisors meet with each advisee at least once per semester (group or individual).
 They provide guidance and resources for degree planning (degree maps, curricular overview), goal discernment (especially for undeclared majors), and understanding/ completing requirements (# credits, Critical Bases, IE, basic major info).
 In the first year they take care of major changes for their advisees since these students cannot make those changes themselves in Banner until their second year.